jeff1evesque/LeQue/README.md

 **Note:** the above two commands will update submodules.
 If they are already initialized, then the latter command will suffice.

+####File Permission

-Then, we need to change the file permission for the entire project by issueing the command:
+Change the file permission for the entire project by issuing the command:

 ```
 cd /var/www